CastraRegina/ars-est-in-v_rb0/README.md

   - Path direction (explaination given by [OpenAI's ChatGPT](https://chat.openai.com)):
     A closed path that is drawn in a counterclockwise direction represents a filled path, while a closed path that is drawn in a clockwise direction represents a subtractive path.
-    **Note:** "clockwise" and "counterclockwise" direction are applied to a coordinate system with bottom-left origin.
+    **Note:** Here "clockwise" and "counterclockwise" direction are applied to a coordinate system with bottom-left origin, while SVG originally has a top-left origin.
     Example using `svgpathtools` to check the direction by calculating the area:
     ```
     from svgpathtools import parse_path